Coaching and Ethics

 advice, but when aware of her limits of competency she is able

-to clearly announce that “this is not coaching” and in doing
+to clearly announce that “this is not coaching†and in doing

-4. A coach is professional and clarifies the nature of the coaching
+so manage the potential for confusion or unintended outcomes. - A coach is professional and clarifies the nature of the coaching

+process.
 A mark of professionals in any field is that they are very

 clear with their clients about what they do and do not offer.